Entry and exit

-Health care in Oman is generally good, but can vary from region to region.
+Health care in Oman is generally good, but varies between regions.
 Hospitals and clinics in larger cities are better equipped.

-If you become seriously ill or injured, you may need to be evacuated to a destination with appropriate facilities.
+If you become seriously ill or injured, you may need to be evacuated.
 Medical evacuation can be very expensive.

-Rains can result in localised flooding of roads, including in mountain areas and river valleys.
-Do not attempt to cross roads cut by floodwaters.
+Rain can result in localised flooding of roads, including in mountain areas and river valleys.

-Sand and dust storms can be a problem during the drier months (October to May).
+Sand and dust storms can be a problem during the drier months from October to May.

 If a natural disaster occurs: